Homer's Triple Bypass: Production

-The idea for "Homer's Triple Bypass" came from James L. Brooks, who pitched the idea of Homer having a heart attack.
-However, the writers disagreed with such a heavy topic.
-The episode was not written by a member of the show's regular staff, but was instead scripted by freelance writers Gary Apple and Michael Carrington, who were hired by Brooks due to the show suffering from a depleted writing team after the third season ended, and because the remaining members did not bother to do the episode.
+The idea for "Homer's Triple Bypass" was pitched by James L. Brooks.
+However, the writers disagreed with the choice of such a heavy topic.
+The episode was not written by a member of the show's regular staff due to the show suffering from a depleted writing team after the third season ended.
+It was scripted by freelance writers Gary Apple and Michael Carrington, who were hired by Brooks.
 Carrington would provide voice work for later episodes, such as "I Love Lisa" (as Sideshow Raheem), "Homer and Apu" (as a comedian), and "Simpson Tide" (as Homer's drill instructor).
 Apple and Carrington decided to have a scene where Lisa and Bart visit Homer before his surgery and were unsure of how to do it, so they approached Brooks, who made up the entire scene on the spot.
 Originally, the surgery was supposed to be performed by Dr. Hibbert, but it was later changed to Dr. Nick.
-In the original airing of the episode, Dr. Nick's phone number was the number of a real legal clinic, whose lawyers made them change it to 1-600-DOCTORB.

 The episode's production staff decided that David Silverman would be able to make the episode funny, so he was selected to direct it.
 He went "all out" and did his best to make Homer's grimaces as humorous as possible, to keep the episode at least somewhat lighter in tone.
 Silverman added some special touches: for example, when Homer has an out of body experience, his foot was still touching his body to signify that he was not dead.
 A doctor acted as a medical consultant for the episode.

 The episode was to have concluded with Homer eating a pizza in his hospital bed following the operation, and with Marge asking a nurse where the pizza had come from.
 This reflects the earlier flashback scene where Grampa Simpson watches Homer as an infant, chewing on a slice of pizza in the hospital.
 Out of concern that it was making light of the unhealthy lifestyle that had caused the infarction, the episode instead concluded with the family visiting Homer while he is recuperating in intensive care.